Nicous20/FunQA/README.md

 In total, the FunQA benchmark consists of 312K free-text QA pairs derived from 4.3K video clips, spanning a total of 24 video hours.
 Extensive experiments with existing VideoQA models reveal significant performance gaps for the FunQA videos across spatial-temporal reasoning, visual-centered reasoning, and free-text generation.

+## Updates
+- **16 June, 2023**: :boom::boom: The [FunQA challenge](https://iacc.pazhoulab-huangpu.com/contestdetail?id=64af50154a0ed647faca623a&award=1,000,000) with $1M prize starts!
+At the same time, we released the evaluation code.

 ## Todo

 1. [x] Release the FunQA dataset and arXiv paper.
+2. [x] Release evaluation code.
-2. [ ] Release the FunQA Extended dataset.
+3. [ ] Release the FunQA Extended dataset.
-3. [ ] Release evaluation code.

 ## Table of Contents